silverlogic/SpinDrift_iOS/README.md

 8. `unexpectedDisconnection` occurs if the connection was abruptly closed

 ### Testing
 For testing purposes `VendController` also exposes a separate initializer `init(config: ControllerResultConfig)`.
+This initializer will start the `VendController` in stub mode.
 You can use it if you don't want to interact with bluetooth simulator.
 You still need to test it on an actual device.
-This is already done in the settings screen.
-You can access the screen by tapping on the left bar button.
-Here you can specify if you want to use bluetooth simulator and if not then what response you are expecting.
+Each value in `ControllerResultConfig` represents what you want to expect from the controller.
+So for example if you want to stub a complete vending success flow then you can pass `allSuccess` and if you want to expect an error during vending then you can pass `vendingFailed`.

 #### ControllerResultConfig is an enum with following values:
 1. `allSuccess`.
 Everything is successful
 2. `deviceNotLocated`.
 Device could not be located while scanning
 3. `connectionFailed`.
 Device could not be connected
 4. `vendingFailed` Vending failed

+**This is already done in the settings screen**.
+You can access the screen by tapping on the left bar button.
+Here you can specify if you want to use bluetooth simulator and if not then what response you are expecting.

 [Vending SDK]: <url>
 [Mastercard Vending]: <https://developer.mastercard.com/product/mastercard-vending>